pyrdm/pyrdm/README.md

 PyRDM
 =====

-PyRDM is a Python program for research data management (RDM).
+PyRDM is a Python module for research data management (RDM).
 It facilitates the automated publication of scientific software and associated input and output data.

 Dependencies
 ------------